 For months with UWFE balanced conditions and excess conditions, the proportion of exports at Banks Pumping Plant of the total exports at Banks and Jones Pumping Plants is the SWP’s proportion of an effect.
 All exports including any CVP wheeling and water transfers at the Banks Pumping Plant are used in this estimation.

-These principles were applied to each month in the 82-year CalSim simulation period, and the SWP’s proportions were identified for each month.
-The monthly proportions were averaged by Sacramento 40-30-30 water year types and long-term.
-Table 1 shows the estimated SWP proportion of an effect that is a result of joint operations of SWP and CVP.
-The proportions shown in Table 1 are based on the proposed project CalSim modeling performed to support the effects analysis.
-These proportions are only for use in the effects analysis included in the current project.
+These principles were applied to each month in the Proposed Project and Refined Alternative 2b 82-year CalSim simulation period, and the SWP’s proportions were identified for each month.
+The monthly proportions were averaged over the long-term planning period and by Sacramento 40-30-30 water year types.
+Tables 1 and 2 show the estimated SWP proportion of an effect that is a result of joint operations of SWP and CVP for the Proposed Project and Refined Alternative 2b, respectively.
+The proportions shown in Table 1 are based on the Proposed Project CalSim modeling performed to support the Proposed Project effects analysis.
+The proportions shown in Table 2 are based on the Refined Alternative 2b CalSim modeling performed to support the Refined Alternative 2b effects analysis.
+These proportions are only for use in the effects analysis of their respective alternatives.

-Table 1: Estimated SWP proportion of an effect that may be a result of joint operation of SWP and CVP.
+Table 1: Estimated SWP proportion of an effect that may be a result of joint operation of SWP and CVP based on the Proposed Project CalSim simulation.
 The proportions presented are averaged by water year type and long-term by month.